memsql/dbt-singlestore/Development.md

     pip install pytest pytest-dbt-adapter
     ```
 2. Run SingleStore server instance locally or use Managed Service instance.
-3. Fill credentails in `test/singlestore.dbtspec` or in ENV variables referenced there.
+3. Create a file named `test.env` and fill credentails in ENV variables referenced in `tests/conftest.py`.
 4. A database named `dbt_test` is used in tests.
 Snapshot tests expect it to be empty before running the tests.
 Therefore, prior to running the test suite, the following SQL must be executed:
     ```
     DROP DATABASE IF EXISTS dbt_test; CREATE DATABASE dbt_test;